LIBERATING FOOTBALL TRAVEL

 The best pubs and bars for football fans

-Tucked away down a narrow passageway off West High Street, The Osnaburg is another convivial spot to watch the match, although food has become the main focus since a change of ownership in 2015.
+Pubs line the town’s spinal thoroughfare, East and West High Street.
+Tucked away down a narrow passageway off West High Street, The Osnaburg is a convivial spot to watch the match, with a decent kitchen and traditional pub games – its history dates back to 1835.
 At the far end of West High Street, the West End Bar at No.121 is as cosy as it gets.

 Where to stay